 Internal Reports: Generally, company Internal Operations such as payslip, salary slip, Relieving letter, Internal Audition, etc.

-External Reports: These reports generally submitted to 3rd party authorities such as the IT department, STPI, etc…
+External Reports: These reports are generally submitted to 3rd party authorities such as the IT department, STPI, etc.

 Conclusion: To create this type of reports we go for different reporting applications like cog Nos, BO, SSRS, CRYSTAL REPORTS, MICROSTAR tegy etc.